DreamingInBinary/Swiftjective-C/_posts/2019-02-14-NS_CLOSED_ENUM.md

 It should be noted that the choice to use a frozen enumeration is final.
 The header for a closed enumeration communicates this plainly:

-> Once an enum is marked as closed, it is a binary and source incompatible change to add a new value.
-If there is any doubt about an enum gaining a private or additional public case in the future, use NS_ENUM instead.
+{% include prettyBlockquote.html text="Once an enum is marked as closed, it is a binary and source incompatible change to add a new value.
+If there is any doubt about an enum gaining a private or additional public case in the future, use `NS_ENUM` instead." %}

 ### Wrapping Up
 If Objective-C was "deprecated" tomorrow, the traveled software developer knows that in programming there is but one truth: what is dead never truly dies.